edoardocattapan/ardo.github.io/_posts/2022-07-31-on-the-purpose-of-life.md

 What can I do?

 For me, these questions lead to my answer:
-**To be a good person by exemplarily taking daily and historical acts of honesty, courage and kindness.**
+**To be a good person by fighting for the values of honesty, courage and kindness through taking the set of choices and actions that exemplarily save, grow and glorify them.**

 Now, why are you here in the world?
 What if you were never born?